diego1q2w/antaeus/README.md

 `Iteration 14` - Hooked up the `InvoicePayRetryExceededEvent` and `InvoicePayRetryExceededEvent` into the `pleo-antaeus-scheduler`.
 So now payments are either retry or mark as `FAILED`.

 `Iteration 15` - Created the notification domain using the `InvoicePayRetryExceededEvent`.
 It's just a log since it's to probe that the same event can be used for 2 micro-services independently.
-You'll see in the logs a message like `Dear customer your invoice with ID <id> ...`, if you use that invoice ID to ask the `scheduler` service [http://localhost:7000/rest/v1/invoices/\<id\>](http://localhost:7000/rest/v1/invoices/<id>), you will see a `FAILED` status for that specific invoice.
+You'll see in the logs a message like `Dear customer your invoice with ID <id> ...`, if you use that invoice ID to ask the `scheduler` service [http://localhost:7000/rest/v1/invoices/\<id\>](http://localhost:7000/rest/v1/invoices/:id), you will see a `FAILED` status for that specific invoice.
 Notice both process happen in 2 different containers, but everything is sync thanks to the bus.

 `Iteration 16` - Now the Bus topology is created at start up time, you'll have to wait for both services to fully start for it to show in the RabbitMQ Management Tool: [localhost:15672](localhost:15672)

 `Iteration 17` - Added few logic to the `utils/paymentProvider`.
 Now there is a probability of 3% that one of the documented exceptions happen being the `NetworkException` the most likely to happen.
 This adds some realism to the experiment, Notice how in case of `NetworkException` the event will be sent to the `dlx` queue.

+`Iteration 18` - And last but not least, added a small rest api in the `pleo-antaeus-retrier` to get all the payment attempts for a given invoice ID. [http://localhost:7001/rest/v1/payments/\<invoiceId\>](http://localhost:7001/rest/v1/payments/:invoiceId)

 ## Developing